Skip to content

 Petroleum jelly forms a continuous bead that is gas-tight at 37 degrees C and is easy to apply and remove without damaging the glass.
 A screw cap would either leak at the rim or require a gasket that introduces sorption losses for the analyte gas.
 The petroleum-jelly seal has been the standard since Conway described the cell in 1933 and has not been improved on.

 Cavett is admissible as a colour-test screen but is rarely offered as the sole proof of ethanol because headspace GC-FID is now the recognised standard in most Indian states.
-Where Cavett results are produced (typically older case files or backup runs), they are corroborated by GC headspace before submission as evidence under section 188 of the Motor Vehicles Act prosecutions.
+Where Cavett results are produced in older case files or backup runs, they are corroborated by GC headspace before submission as evidence in Motor Vehicles Act prosecutions.

 It can quantitate when run against a parallel standard curve of NaCN at 1, 5, 10 and 25 micrograms per cell.
 The photometric reading at 520 nm (picrate) or 630 nm (pyridine-pyrazolone) gives a linear response across the working range.
 Indian FSL practice is to use the Conway as a presumptive plus semi-quantitative screen, then confirm by ion chromatography or GC-MS for the final certificate.